APNIC-Labs/draft-kskroll-sentinel/README.md

    they contain the specified label for either the positive and negative test as the left-most label in the query name.

-   The sentinel process is envisaged to use a test with three query
+   The sentinel detection process is envisaged to use a test with three query names:
-   names:

    a.  a query name containing the left-most label "_is-ta-<tag-
        index>.".
 This corresponds to a a validly-signed RRset in the zone, so that responses associated with queried names in this zone can be authenticated by a DNSSEC-validating resolver.
+Any validly-signed DNS zone can be used for this test.

    b.  a query name containing the left-most label "_not-ta-<tag-
        index>.".
 This is also a validly-signed name.
+Any validly- signed DNS zone can be used for this test.

    c.  a third query name that is signed with a DNSSEC signature that
        cannot be validated (i.e. the corresponding RRset is not signed